 For me, exercise became the project ten years ago after a horrible break-up.
 When the project was no longer the Ex, I dove into exercise every single day of the week.
 There were charts tracking my workouts, there were graphs tracking my weight, and there was the exercise.
 Every single day for two years until the day I passed out in a McDonald’s post-workout after not eating for a day.
 Ok, so time for a new project.
 Yeah, nerds also have moderation issues.
 That’s another essay.

 People are the most interesting content out there.
-If you’ve got a seriously shy nerd on your hands, try this: ask him how many folks are in his buddy list?
-How many friends does he have in Facebook?
+If you’ve got a seriously shy nerd on your hands, try this: How many friends does he have in Facebook?
 How many folks are following him on Twitter?
-LiveJournal?
+How many Slacks is he on?
 My guess is that, collectively, your nerd interacts with ten times more people than you think he does.
 He can do this because the interaction is via a system he understands — the computer.

 The Next High

 As you discovered when you were the project, your nerd’s focus can be deliciously overwhelming, but it will stop.
-Once a nerd believe he fully knows how a system works, the challenge to understand ceases to exist and he moves on in search of The Next High.
+Once a nerd believe she fully knows how a system works, the challenge to understand ceases to exist, and she moves on in search of The Next High.

 While I don’t know who you are or why in the world you chose a nerd for your companion, I do know that you are not a knowable system.
 I know that you are messy, just like your nerd.
 Being your own quirky self will be more than enough to present new and interesting challenges to your nerd.

-Besides, it’s just as much a nerd’s job to figure you out and maybe someone somewhere is writing an article about your particular quirks.
-Good news, he’s probably reading it right now.
+Besides, it’s just as much a nerd’s job to figure you out, and maybe someone somewhere is writing an article about your particular quirks.
+Good news, she’s probably reading it right now.